What Top Chef Finalist Savannah Miller Loves About Durham

 Diane started Bowerbird Flowers and Apothecary with a passion for flowers and floral arranging.
 Over nearly a decade, she has seen the business grow from a small Chapel Hill studio to a beautiful UHill shop and botanical bar filled with flowers and arrangements, locally-made and thoughtfully curated gifts, cards, and an apothecary featuring skincare, teas, candles, and more.
 But Bowerbird is much more than a retail shop: their in-demand floral services keep them busy designing decor for weddings and events year-round and supporting local flower farms while they're at it.

-Bright Black candles "pay tribute to Black greatness one beautifully-crafted candle at a time."
-Intended to "change narratives and enlighten the world," these candles' scents are intended to get you talking about the complexities of identity, rich black history and community.
+Bright Black candles and scents "pay tribute to Black greatness one beautifully-crafted candle at a time."
+Intended to "change narratives and enlighten the world," these candles' scents are intended to get you talking about the complexities of identity, rich Black history and community.
 Developed by Tiffany M. Griffin, PhD, with her husband Dariel, the Durham scent contains hints of tobacco, cotton and whiskey, each from local, treasured sources.
 It's carefully cultivated to pay homage to Durham's grit, authenticity and soul.

 Jennings Brody owns four unique shops that offer various unique goods and gifts in Durham.
 Named after her grandfather, a “scrappy” candy salesman from Indiana who had a penchant for antiques, Chet Miller provides curated gifts, décor and artifacts.
 With Parker & Otis, Jennings created delightful food with fresh, local ingredients and wares perfect for any occasion at the American Tobacco Campus.
 Filled with a delightful selection of things for children (and children at heart!), Tiny is filled to the brim with tiny treasures.
 Parker Paper Co. celebrates the inspiration and possibility of a nice notebook and writing utensil.